Kal’s Last Stand

 Gideon D. Asche

-Information from Romania was disturbing.
-Ceausescu’s Securitate units (Secret Police) were making a hard push to ferret out any anti-Ceausescu groups, and were putting several of our contacts in jeopardy.
+Information coming out of Romania was disturbing.
+Ceausescu’s Securitate units (Secret Police) were making a hard push to ferret out any anti-Ceausescu resistance and were putting several of our contacts in jeopardy.

-We held a meeting at the Scheuner to discuss how to help an asset in Romania.
-The Zigeuner (Gypsies) gave us information this man was on Ceausescu’s radar and targeted for elimination.
+We held a meeting at our facility in West Germany to discuss how to help an asset in Romania.
+The Zigeuner (Gypsies) gave us information that this man was on Ceausescu’s radar and targeted for elimination.
 He lived in an industrial city called Ploiesti, not far from Bucharest.
-The Ploiesti Oil Fields and are still a center of mainland oil production, making it a key asset in any European war.
+The Ploiesti Oil Fields are still a center of mainland oil production, making it a key asset in any European war.

-A master machinist, he also was active in the labor unions and the underground movement to oust Nicolai Ceausescu.
-The Roma believed he was on a target list of people Ceausescu’s Secret Police were instructed to neutralize – This was something we needed to prevent.
-He would meet us near the Ukrainian border at his wife’s family home.
+A master machinist, he was also active in the labor unions and the underground movement to oust Nicolai Ceausescu.
+The Roma believed he was on a target list of people Ceausescu’s Secret Police had orders to neutralize – This was something we needed to prevent.

-Andrea and I made a quick run into Romania to assess the situation and figure out what assistance we could render.
-We went directly to the Roma camp near Sibiu where we met with Jethro and Púrodad (Grandfather).
-Púrodad looked pale, not sick just kind of off color, he assured me it was nothing but I had concern for my adopted grandfather.
+I made arrangements to meet with the machinist at a collective farm near the Ukrainian border.
+Andrea, who was my travel partner, and I made a quick run into Romania to assess the situation and figure out what assistance we could render.
+We went directly to the Roma camp near Sibiu, where we met with a Romani chieftain I called Púrodad (Grandfather) and his Grandson Ion.

-The old shepherd arrived and we left in our car.
-We would be hiding the Audi in a smaller Roma camp closer to the border then making our way to the meeting place by rural farm roads in a donkey-drawn wagon.
+We would be hiding the car in a smaller Roma camp closer to the border then making our way to the meeting place by rural farm roads in a donkey-drawn wagon.